 Quick Country Facts

-Trek to the Mountain Gorillas, Chimpanzee and more on your Ugandan Safari!
+1. Trek along the Mountain Gorillas and Chimpanzee on your Ugandan Safari

 2. Take a Classic Birding Safari in Uganda

 Uganda is arguably Africa’s best birding destination, with a checklist of 1080 species across a plethora of habitats.
 The country lies at the heart of equatorial Africa and at the confluence of the continents’ biomes classified as Afro tropical highlands, Guinea-Congo Forest species, Lake Victoria basin, Somali-Masai, Sudan and Guinea savanna habitats.
 These habitats host quality specialists unique to them among them the 24 Albertine Endemics.
-Out of this avian diversity, Uganda host only one endemic – the Fox’s Weaver (Ploceus spekeiodes).
+Out of this avian diversity, Uganda host only two endemic – the Fox’s Weaver (Ploceus spekeiodes) and Karamoja Apalis (Apalis karamojae)

 Uganda’s top birding hotspots are highly accessible through quality road network and serviced with top accommodation plans suitable to all budgets.
 The country’s bird guides rank among the best on the continent making birding here a rewarding experience.
 Read on our detailed Planning Guide to a Uganda Birding Tour